parthxnarula/Dashboard/README.md

 •	Orange button: Switch to profits

-Step 2: Sales and Profit by Sub-Categories
+Step 2: After that you will encounter Sales and Profit by Sub-Categories

 •	Delve into sales and profits at the sub-category level.